 Non-chipped cats are fitted with a paper collar with our contact details to see if they are simply new to the area, or out for a wander or on a food stealing mission, and are still going home.
 The owner will hopefully call us to see where their cat has been reported as 'Found'.
 In the eventuality that none of this works after multiple collars over several days, and the cat is not leaving the area and now looking for food and shelter, the Branch Coordinator will be notified and the cat will go onto the waiting list to come into care.
 In the meantime, Lost & Found will advertise the cat on all the available social media channels to see if the cat does have an owner.

 When a cat is brought into CP care, Lost & Found return to the area to put up posters, flyers and to door knock trying to find the owner or more information regarding the cat.
 If no one comes forward after 14 days, we return to the area to remove all posters and the cat will begin the process for being rehomed.

-All of the tasks we undertake at Aberdeen Cats Protection are carried-out by unpaid volunteers; many of whom have full-time jobs, family commitments as well as our own animals.
-Our branch would not be able to function without our amazing team who all carry-out valuable work on behalf of the cats in our care.
+All of the tasks we undertake at Aberdeen Cats Protection are carried-out by unpaid volunteers; many of whom have full-time jobs, family commitments, as well as their own animals.
+The branch would not be able to function without the amazing team who all carry-out valuable work on behalf of the cats in our care.